-From time to time, we may use external third party services based outside the Economic European Area (EEA) and in these cases, your personal data may be transferred and otherwise processed outside the EEA.
+From time to time, we may use external third party services based outside the United Kingdom and Economic European Area (EEA) and in these cases, your personal data may be transferred and otherwise processed outside the UK and EEA.

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data outisde the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data outside the UK and EEA.

 For more information about the cookies we use and the reasons why we use them, please see our Cookies Policy (https://www.chards.co.uk/info/cookie-policy).

 Our site may contain links to third party websites, including the websites of our partner networks, advertisers and affiliates.
 We do not control the content or links that appear on these third party websites and we are not responsible for the practices employed by websites linked to or from our site.
 If you access these third party websites, the operators of these third party websites may collect information from you which will be used by them in accordance with their own privacy policies.
 We would encourage you to read these privacy policies.

 You have the following rights in respect of the personal data that we process about you (where we determine the purpose and means for which that personal data shall be processed):

 - the right to request access to your personal data that we hold and to receive certain information relating to that data;